ferencberes/twitter-crawler/examples/graph_stream/README.md

 ## Producer

 - collects Twitter data related to the latest news on the fly
-   - Tweets containing the following keywords and hashtags: #BREAKING, BREAKING, "breaking news", breakingnews
+   - Tweets containing the following keywords and hashtags are collected:
+   #BREAKING, BREAKING, "breaking news", breakingnews
 - **sender of the graph stream:**
    - the latest tweets containing @-mentions are pushed to the socket in every 15 seconds